GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 __Purpose:__

-__Tool:__ FileZilla
+__Tool:__ FileZilla and Interent Browser

-The current plans provide that ICPAC will monthly provide the SPI-12 Forcast whereas the IPC data will be pulled from the FEWSNET website.
+The current plans provide that ICPAC will monthly provide the SPI-12 forcast whereas the IPC data will be pulled from the FEWSNET website.
 FEWS NET publishes IPC data on its website.
-The main publications plus the updates of the IPC data amount to the publication of new data almost monthly.
+The main data publications plus the updates of the IPC data amount to the publication of new data almost monthly.

 ### SPI-12 Data